-A bunk bed is well known as a good option if you have two children sleeping in one room as it doesn’t take up much floor space.
+A bunk bed is well know as a good option if you have two children sleeping in one room as it doesn’t take up much floor space.

 A single bed is exactly as it says.
 A single bed suitable for one child, underneath you may have some limited storage or even a pull out bed.
 We would recommend a single bed from the age of 4.

-A cabin bed is similar in lots of ways to a mid sleeper but it is slightly lower off the floor and will, therefore, have slightly fewer storage options underneath.
+A cabin bed is similar in lots of ways to a mid sleeper but it is slightly lower off the floor and will therefore have slightly less storage options underneath.
 As it is lower we would recommend this from age 4, perhaps with a rail.
-They are sometimes known as low sleepers.
+They are sometimes know as low sleepers.